1jour1vin

 poultry ballotine

-"Cradle of the world's most extraordinary Chardonnays, this Puligny-Montrachet offers a tasting of elegance and generosity: a delight".
+"The birthplace of the world's most extraordinary Chardonnays, this Puligny-Montrachet offers an elegant and generous tasting experience: a delight."

-"This fine Puligny-Montrachet 1er cru has a subtle nose of bergamot and orange zest with hints of wild herbs.
-The generous yet concentrated palate has excellent tension and drives the very long, structured finish, which has a serious stony minerality.
-From a high-altitude site that may well become better known due to climate change.
-To drink or to keep."
+"This beautiful Puligny-Montrachet Premier Cru has a subtle nose of bergamot and orange zest with hints of wild herbs.
+The generous yet concentrated palate has excellent tension and leads to a very long, structured finish with serious stony minerality.
+It comes from a high-altitude site that could well become better known due to climate change.
+Drink now or keep."
 (James Suckling 2024)

-Buy Louis Latour wines at the best price on private sale!
+Buy your Louis Latour wines at the best price in a private sale!

 Rated site